What does car insurance cover?

 What is a no-claims bonus and should I protect it?

 A no-claims bonus is a discount car insurers offer you if you can stay claim free for an extended period of time.
 Depending on which insurer you are with, every year you go without a claim will lead to a larger discount.

-However, your no-claims bonus will be cut if you make a claim, but the size of the cut varies between insurers.
+Your no-claims bonus will be cut if you make a claim - but the size of that cut varies between insurers.
 Insurers also have different policies on whether a claim that isn’t your fault will affect your bonus.